navikt/teams-action/README.md

 Hex-encoded secret used to create Nais deployment key for the teams.

+### `COMMITTER`

+GitHub username of the user who committed the change.
+This user will be added as an owner to the created Azure AD group.

 ## Release a new version

 There is a workflow that runs when a tag starting with `v` is pushed, which publishes a docker image to [dockerhub](https://hub.docker.com/repository/docker/navikt/teams-action).